Petar Šegrt: Coaching career

-After four years honorary working as youth coach in Amateur club FV Calw, Šegrt started his professional coaching career and he worked for various clubs in Germany.
-At Bundesliga clubs VfL Bochum and MSV Duisburg he worked as U-19 youth coach, as second team assistant coach and also as part of the first team coaching staff.
-In 2000, he go back to the club where he once played SV Waldhof Mannheim in 2.
-Bundesliga to work as assistant coach and as head coach of the second team.
-After he graduated his UEFA Pro Licence in 2001 he started to work as head coach in some professional clubs in Austria like DSV Leoben, SV Ried and Wiener Sportklub.
-In this 14 years of coaching experience Šegrt was remembered as the coach who develop many young players into National team players and he earned himself a nickname "Architect".
+After working as an honorary youth coach in the amateur club FV Calw, Šegrt started his professional coaching career and he worked for various clubs in Germany.
+At Bundesliga clubs VfL Bochum and MSV Duisburg he worked as an U-19 youth coach, as a second team assistant coach and also as part of the first team coaching staff.
+In 2000, he went back to the club where he once played, SV Waldhof Mannheim in 2.
+Bundesliga to work as an assistant coach and as head coach of the second team.
+After he graduated his UEFA Pro Licence in 2001, he started to work as head coach in professional clubs in Austria like DSV Leoben, SV Ried and Wiener Sportklub.
+In his 14 years of coaching experience, Šegrt was remembered as a coach who developed many young players into players fit for their national teams and earned himself the nickname, "Architect".

 Georgia national team

-In 2006, Šegrt start working as a part of Georgia national team coaching team together with Klaus Toppmöller.
-Between 2006–2008, Šegrt also accept the role as the head coach of Georgia U-21 national team where in a very short time he developed more than 18 players who played or still playing for Georgia national team.
-With Šegrt as coach, Georgia U-21 make one of the biggest success in Georgian National team football history with a 2–0 victory against Russia U21 in 2007 European U-21 Cup qualification.
-After Klaus Toppmöller left the Georgia A-national team on 1 April 2008, Šegrt was appointed as first Technical Director in history of Georgian Football Federation.
-He was also leading Georgia A-national team as head coach in friendly games against Estonia and Portugal in May 2008, before Georgian Football Federation appointed Héctor Cúper as head coach on 1 August 2008.

-In addition to his coaching skills, Šegrt gained large popularity in Georgia during the Georgia-Russia war conflict in 2008, after his famous speech at Rustaveli square in Tbilisi, where he promised to the thousands of Georgian people gathered, that he would not leave their country despite the war.
+In 2006, Šegrt started working as a part of the Georgia national team coaching team together with Klaus Toppmöller.
+Between 2006 and 2008, Šegrt also accepted the role as the head coach of the Georgia U-21 national team where in a very short time, he developed more than 18 players who have played or are still playing for the Georgia national team.
+With Šegrt as coach, the Georgia U-21 national team achieved one of the biggest achievements in Georgian national football history with a 2–0 victory against the Russia U21 national team in the 2007 European U-21 Cup qualification.
+After Klaus Toppmöller left the Georgia national team on 1 April 2008, Šegrt was appointed as the first technical director in the history of the Georgian Football Federation.
+He also led the Georgia national team as head coach in friendly games against Estonia and Portugal in May 2008, before Georgian Football Federation appointed Héctor Cúper as head coach on 1 August 2008.
+In addition to his coaching skills, Šegrt became very popular in Georgia during the Russo-Georgian War in 2008, after his famous speech at Rustaveli Square in Tbilisi, where he promised to the thousands of Georgian people whom had gathered there, that he would not leave their country despite the war.

-After his great work in Georgia, in December 2008 Germany's leading sports magazine Kicker announced that German Football Association choose Šegrt as one of the candidates for taking over Germany U-21.
+After his great work in Georgia, in December 2008, Germany's leading sports magazine Kicker announced that the German Football Association had chosen Šegrt as one of the candidates for taking over the Germany national U-21 football team.